ms-sherbert/stormy-lizards/README.md

 Code and data repository for the manuscript entitled:

 "Deacon MR, Herbert SM, Nelson NJ.
-Storm surge impacts on coastal lizard activity and abundance: a case study on how climate change may affect endemic species."
+Storm surge impacts on coastal lizard populations: a case study on how climate change may affect endemic species."
 Submitted to the New Zealand Journal of Ecology in July 2024.

 All code is written for R version 4.3.1.
 We cannot guarantee that these codes will work with other versions of R.